First-time gun ownership skyrockets amid riots, increased violence across country: 'You can't really be too safe'

 A "family history of events” also contributed to their decision, but Carlene noted they also intend to use the guns recreationally.
 They are both making plans to enroll in handgun safety training.

-At the beginning of June, the National Shooting Sports Foundation announced that more than 2.5 million people had become first-time gun owners in the first half of 2020.
+At the beginning of June, the National Shooting Sports Foundation (NSSF) announced that more than 2.5 million people had become first-time gun owners in the first half of 2020.

 GUN SALES SOAR 145% IN JUNE AMID PROTESTS, CORONAVIRUS PANDEMIC

-January to June 1 of 2020, was “unlike any other year for firearm purchases — particularly by first-time buyers — as new NSSF research reveals millions of people chose to purchase their first gun during the COVID-19 pandemic,” explained Jim Curcuruto, the shooting foundation's director of research and market development, at the time.
+January to June 1 of 2020, was “unlike any other year for firearm purchases — particularly by first-time buyers — as new NSSF research reveals millions of people chose to purchase their first gun during the COVID-19 pandemic,” said Jim Curcuruto, the shooting foundation's director of research and market development, at the time.

-NSSF data shows a record number of gun transactions – 10.3 million – were processed in the country during that time period.
+NSSF data show a record number of gun transactions – 10.3 million – were processed in the country during that time period.

 “First off,” Curcuruto wrote in a July 21 blog post, “approximately 90 percent of retailers reported an increase in firearm and ammunition sales during the first half of 2020 versus the first half of 2019.
 How big are those increases?
 Responding retailers noted that they are seeing a 95 percent increase in firearm sales and a 139 percent increase in ammunition sales over the same period in 2019.”